Medalion Rahimi

-Medalion Rahimi (born July 15, 1992) is an American actress of Iranian descent.
-She is known for playing Princess Isabella on the 2017 ABC Shonda Rhimes show Still Star-Crossed, and Elody in the 2017 feature film Before I Fall.
+Medalion Rahimi (born July 15, 1992) is an American actress of Iranian Muslim and Jewish descent.
+She is known for playing Princess Isabella on the 2017 ABC Shonda Rhimes show Still Star-Crossed, Elody in the 2017 feature film Before I Fall, and Fatima on NCIS: Los Angeles, from 2019 to 2023.

+Career

 In 2014 and 2018 she had guest appearances on the CBS crime dramas NCIS and its spinoff NCIS: New Orleans.
 In 2019, she played the recurring role of Special Agent Fatima Namazi in the franchise's other spinoff, NCIS: Los Angeles.
-In February 2020, it was announced that she would be a regular on the show.
+In February 2020, it was announced that she would be a regular on the show, beginning with season 11.